ABOUT US

 The Family

-Sophie Grant, came to Kenya as a volunteer for the Good Earth Trust in 2006 and moved to El Karama in 2008 after falling in love with Murray.
-A Cambridge graduate passionate about sustainable small businesses that benefit people and the environment she has spent 13 years creating the El Karama Lodge experience and team (and more recently also El Karama Wild).
-A newly published author of 'The Bush Kitchen: Notes and Recipes from the Wild, her love for the food, cooking and growing is in evidence every day.
-Sophie oversees the Lodge from behind the scenes and loves meeting guests and sharing her garden and recipes!
+Sophie Grant, came to Kenya as a volunteer for the Good Earth Trust in 2006 and moved to El Karama in 2008 and hit the ground running building the business that is now El Karama Lodge.
+A Cambridge graduate passionate about sustainable small businesses that benefit people and the environment she has spent 15 years creating the El Karama Lodge experience and training the team.
+A published author of 'The Bush Kitchen: Notes and Recipes from the Wild and working on her second book, her love for the food, cooking and growing is in evidence every day at the Lodge.
+Although the Grants do not host guests formally, Sophie oversees the Lodge from behind the scenes and loves meeting guests and sharing her garden and recipes whenever she is available and not with her children.

 Our Ethos